Table of contents

 cmake <path to root folder>

-CMake will automatically detect the CMakeLists.txt
+CMake will automatically detect the CMakeLists.txt configuration file

 and use it to set up the CMacIonize build environment.
 The output of the